MicrosoftDocs/powerapps-docs/powerapps-docs/maker/dev-community-plan.md

 * Learn to build business apps and workflows with the full functionality of Power Apps and Power Automate.
 * Connect to any data source by using our 100+ [out of the box connectors](./canvas-apps/connections-list.md) or by creating your own [custom connectors](./canvas-apps/register-custom-api.md).
 * Explore how you can use [the Common Data Service](https://docs.microsoft.com/common-data-service/entity-reference/introduction) to build powerful business apps with the common data model and [the SDK](https://aka.ms/eek20s).
-* Export the solutions you create in your individual environment, and [list them on AppSource](./canvas-apps/dev-appsource-test-drive.md) so your customers can test-drive them.
+* Export the solutions you create in your individual environment, and [publish them on AppSource](../developer/common-data-service/publish-app-appsource.md) so your customers can test-drive them.

 ## Who can sign up for the Power Apps Community Plan?
 Anyone with a [work or school account](signup-for-powerapps.md#faq) can sign up for the Power Apps Community Plan.
 But we especially recommend this plan if you: